A team attempts to achieve its tactical objectives through the use of space.

-Attacking methods, along with playing positions, enable a team to apply the attacking dynamics.
+Attacking methods enable a team to apply the attacking dynamics.

 Each attacking dynamic can be applied in different ways by different attacking methods.
 Each attacking method can be used to varying extents, both in terms of its overall use by a team as a whole and its relative use by individual players.

-Defensive methods, along with playing positions, enable a team to apply the defensive dynamics.
+Defensive methods enable a team to apply the defensive dynamics.

 Different players perform different playing methods to different levels and they also perform in different ways.
 It is therefore important to analyse a player's type.